- Ukraine-War: Support for affected students and helpers

 Even for native speakers these abbreviations are not always easy to understand.
 We provide you an English-German translation, which explains the abbreviations connected to accommodation in Germany.

-- International students have the possibility to contact the “Welcome and Housing Department” of the TU Darmstadt.
+- International students of TU Darmstadt have the possibility to contact the “Welcome and Housing" Department.

-- If you can afford it in terms of money, you can commission an estate agent to look for a room/apartment for you.
+- If you can afford it in terms of money, you can commission a real estate agent to look for a room/apartment for you.
 Usually, the estate agent’s commission for this service is 2-3 monthly rents (excluding expenses).

-- Important information: Make a reservation before your arrival at least for the first days/weeks for a hostel/hotel/guest house, there you will normally also have Wi-Fi (necessity for looking for accommodation)
+- Important: Make a reservation before your arrival, at least for the first days/weeks, at a hostel/hotel/guest house.
+There you will normally also have Wi-Fi (necessary when looking for accommodation).

-- A guest house or hostel can also be a short term solution, especially during the most difficult phase during September/October/November.
+- A guest house or hostel can also be a medium term solution to the problem of finding accommodation, especially during the most difficult phase of the year in September/October/November.

 Transfer